Williamsport Police Department: Homicide by vehicle

 In 2014, a Williamsport police officer named Jonathan Deprenda was traveling at 88 miles an hour when his cruiser collided with another car killing a man.
 State and Williamsport police say Deprenda was on his way to help another cop in a Police chase when he collided with another vehicle causing the other vehicle to catch fire.
 Officer Deprenda drove almost three times the posted 35 mile an hour speed limit.
-Later that year the officer was found guilty of homicide by vehicle and Involuntary manslaughter.
+Later that year the officer pled guilty to Involuntary manslaughter.